cbodley/nexus/TUTORIAL.md

 ### Settings

 As part of the connection handshake, the client and server exchange their QUIC [Transport Parameters](https://www.rfc-editor.org/rfc/rfc9000.html#transport-parameter-definitions).
-Some of the transport parameters we send, such as flow control limits and timeouts, can be configured with class nexus::quic::settings.
+Some of the transport parameters we send, such as flow control limits and timeouts, can be configured with `class nexus::quic::settings`.

 Nexus also receives the peer's transport parameters, and will automatically respect the limits they impose.
 For example, once we've opened the maximum number of outgoing streams on the connection, requests to initiate a new outgoing stream will block until another stream closes.
 And once we reach a stream or connection flow control limit, requests to write more data will block until the peer reads some and adjusts the window.

-The client and server constructors take an optional nexus::quic::settings argument and, once constructed, these settings cannot be changed.
+The client and server constructors take an optional `nexus::quic::settings` argument and, once constructed, these settings cannot be changed.

 ### Client

-The generic QUIC client (class nexus::quic::client) takes control of a bound `asio::ip::udp::socket` and `asio::ssl::context` to initiate secure connections (class nexus::quic::connection) to QUIC servers.
+The generic QUIC client (`class nexus::quic::client`) takes control of a bound `asio::ip::udp::socket` and `asio::ssl::context` to initiate secure connections (`class nexus::quic::connection`) to QUIC servers.

 	auto client = nexus::quic::client{ex, udp::endpoint{}, ssl};

 Initiating a client connection is instantaneous, and does not wait for the connection handshake to complete.
 This allows the application to start opening streams and staging data in the meantime.
 If the handshake does fail, the relevant error code will be delivered to any pending stream operations.

-A client initiates a connection either by calling nexus::quic::client::connect():
+A client initiates a connection either by calling `nexus::quic::client::connect()`:

 	auto conn = nexus::quic::connection{client};
 	client.connect(conn, endpoint, hostname);

-Or by providing the remote endpoint and hostname arguments to the nexus::quic::connection constructor:
+Or by providing the remote endpoint and hostname arguments to the `nexus::quic::connection` constructor:

 	auto conn = nexus::quic::connection{client, endpoint, hostname};

 ### Server

-The generic QUIC server (class nexus::quic::server) listens on one or more UDP sockets (using class nexus::quic::acceptor) to accept secure connections from QUIC clients.
+The generic QUIC server (`class nexus::quic::server`) listens on one or more UDP sockets (using `class nexus::quic::acceptor`) to accept secure connections from QUIC clients.

 	auto server = nexus::quic::server{ex};
 	auto acceptor = nexus::quic::acceptor{server, bind_endpoint, ssl};